voidrc/Notes/02_Networking/Workflow.md

----
-title: 'Workflow'
-description: 'All about models'
-category: Networking
-pubDate: 2025-06-16
----

 ## Networking Models

 Two networking models describe the communication and transfer of data from one host to another, called `ISO/OSI model` and the `TCP/IP model`.
 This is a simplified representation of the so-called `layers` representing transferred Bits in readable contents for us.